Top 16 Weird Scholarships That Can Help You Pay for College

 Actually, scratch that.
 It doesn’t matter how you walk.
 It just matters how you quack.

-The Chick and Sophie Major Memorial Duck Calling Contest is an annual contest put on the by the Stuttgart, AR, Chamber of Commerce.
+The Chick and Sophie Major Memorial Duck Calling Contest is an annual contest by the Stuttgart, AR, Chamber of Commerce.
 The town, which calls itself the “Rice and Duck Capital of the World,” runs this little shindig to honor the memories of legendary champion duck callers and duck-call makers, Chick and Sophie Major.
+There are four scholarships ranging from $500-$2000.

-Note: If you want to win the grand prize of $2,000 (or any prize, for that matter), you’re going to need to show up in-person for the Duck Calling Contest, which usually takes place in November.
+Note: If you want to win a prize, you’ll need to attend the Duck Calling Contest in-person, which usually takes place in November.
 We hear it’s a quackin’ good time.

 “Work underwater.”
 That probably needs some more explanation, yes?

 This scholarship is geared toward multiple disciplines that require below-surface water work, including field studies, underwater research, scientific expeditions, equipment testing and design, and photography.

 Recipients of this scholarship don’t get cash-in-hand for college studies.
 Rather, they get up $25,000 to fund a year's worth of travel and living expenses while they work with other underwater professionals around the world to explore different professional opportunities.

-The Morgan/O’Neill Underwater Photography Grant is just for women who are pursuing a career related to diving, such as conservation, marine biology, underwater archaeology, education (marine or freshwater), dive instructor education, and dive medicine.
+The Women Divers Hall of Fame offers 41 different scholarships (mostly for women) pursuing careers related to diving, such as conservation, marine biology, underwater archaeology, education (marine or freshwater), dive instructor education, photography, and dive medicine.